youngker/apparmor-wiki/apparmor_kernel_development_guide_notifications.md

 # caching

+Two different caches come into play with notifications.

 ## type cache

 The type cache is used to cache permission lookups, when an object type is available.
 And is a generic cache to help accelerate permission lookup.